HOME is an IP management technology from Lawo.

 • Third-party devices.
 Devices that are not detected automatically can be added manually by configuring a proxy.
 An example is included here.

 • HOME Apps.
 Each HOME Apps server is discovered automatically (as a HOME-native device).
-The individual apps are created manually (using the New App button).
+The individual apps must be created manually (using either New App or Duplicate App).

 What can be controlled?